lucastemor/cfd-dicom/README.md

 ### To do
 1. Streamlines and/or velocity interpolation
-2. Example data/script
-3. There are some redundant/repetitive chunks of code, there is probably a better, more "streamlined ;-)" approach to organization
+2. There are some redundant/repetitive chunks of code, there is probably a better, more "streamlined ;-)" approach to organization